daisy/pipeline/website/src/_wiki/Get-Help/User-Guide/Installation.md

 The standalone server requires a Java runtime environment.
 The minimum required version of Java is 11.
 We recommend installing Java from https://adoptium.net/.
-Users of the desktop application (Windows and MacOS) do not have to worry about Java because it is included in the application.
+Users of the desktop application (Windows and macOS) do not have to worry about Java because it is included in the application.